Definition of Accounting Method

 Cash Method: It provides more accurate-cashflow on an organization because it records the transaction only when there is a flow of cash.

-- Cash Method helps to identify the cash liquidity position of an organization.
+- The cash Method helps to identify the cash liquidity position of an organization.

 - Cash Method provides information about the working capital requirements.

 - Cash Method also measures the ability of an organization to pay its liability.

 - Cash Method also measures the performance of debtor credibility which debtor paying regularly and which is riskier for a credit sale.

 Accrual Method: It is more useful in providing information regarding the future projection of an organization.

 - Most of the decision of management is based on the accrual method.

 - It is very simple to follow because it records the transaction when it is incurred or accrued and no need to wait for the future realization of payment.

 - An auditor is to verify the books of accounts whether the organization is following the Accrual method or not otherwise they will qualify the Audit Report.